jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 /* --------------------------- Research Objectives -------------------------- */
 == Research Objectives <chap_0_3>

-This section presents the overarching objectives of this work as defined by the thesis title: #emph([Investigations on Aircraft #gls("swith", long:true)]).
+This section presents the overarching objectives of this work as defined by the thesis title: #emp_([Investigations on Aircraft #gls("swith", long:true)]).
 Building upon the fundamental understanding of #gls("swith") established in @chap_0_2, it is acknowledged that this field requires wide-ranging research.
 The term "investigations" is particularly significant, as the breadth of research necessary for #gls("swith") extends far beyond what a single researcher or even a single academic department could fully explore.
 Nevertheless, initial steps towards realizing a commercially viable #gls("swith") are not only essential but also increasingly valuable due to their pioneering nature.